BijelicLukas/Unity-Tutorial-Test/README.md

         }
     }
 ```
-> In our Unity Project tab we create our Object of our ScriptableObject and give it to the camera.
+In our Unity Project tab we create our Object of our ScriptableObject and give it to the camera.
-> Now if we start the game and look at the PlayerData we should see that the values are changing, and these Values will be then be taken by the Player, but you know what would be a great thing to do right now: <br>
+Now if we start the game and look at the PlayerData we should see that the values are changing, and these Values will be then be taken by the Player, but you know what would be a great thing to do right now:

-> **Nice Time to Commit 👁️👁️**<br>
+**Nice Time to Commit 👁️👁️**

-> Alright now make a PlayerLook Script and add it into the body NOT into the empty object since it would turn the camera. <br>
+Alright now make a PlayerLook Script and add it into the body NOT into the empty object since it would turn the camera.
-> And add this little Code:
+And add this little Code:
 ```C#
 [SerializeField] PlayerData data;